peter/jsonapitest/README.md

 ## Select

 Selections on the response data are used to make assertions and to [save data](#saving-data).
 Selections can be made on any property of [the response](#response).
-A selection is made up of a nested `key` and an optional regexp `pattern`.
-Selectors without regexp patterns can be provided as a string:
+A selection is made up of a nested `key` and the following optional
+properties:

+* `pattern` - a regular expression
+* `limit` - limit a selected array to a number of items

+Selectors with just a key can be provided as just a string:

 ```json
 "api_calls": [